 Among the most significant additions to Boulware Park will be a public restroom and a dog park — two amenities that the city's parks master plan encourages.
-The 0.25-acre dog park would be located at the newly acquired area, near the basketball and bocce courts.
+The 0.25-acre dog park will be located in the newly acquired area, near the basketball and bocce courts.

 If things go as planned, construction will begin next summer and the park will reopen to the public in fall 2022.
-The next step in the process will take place on Monday, when the City Council is scheduled to approve a park improvement ordinance that enables the project and authorizes the city to go out to bid.
+The next step in the process will take place on Monday, when the City Council is scheduled to approve a park improvement ordinance that will enable the project and authorize the city to go out to bid for the work.

 For the city, the expansion of Boulware represents a rare achievement.
 It's been nearly two decades since Heritage Park opened in Downtown North.
 The 2003 project was one of the most popular byproducts of the South of Forest Avenue Area Plan, a vision document that guided the transformation of the former Palo Alto Medical Foundation facilities into a new mixed-use neighborhood.
 That was the last time Palo Alto added neighborhood parkland, although a 7.7-acre parcel was added to Foothills Park in 2014.

 Just about everyone, however, agrees that the Ventura area needs more parks.
 In August, the Parks and Recreation Commission took the unusual step of unanimously approving a public letter urging the council to include more park space in their vision for Ventura's future.
-Given that all alternatives call for more residential density, "parks will be even more important to the residents, as traditional backyard activities will become park activities," the memo states.
+Given that all alternatives call for more and denser housing, "parks will be even more important to the residents, as traditional backyard activities will become park activities," the memo states.